Harvesting Your Worm Castings

 Freshly sifted worm castings.

-It’s been a few months since you’ve started your worm farm.
-You notice your population starting to increase, the amount of food they’re eating has started to grow and the bins are feeling pretty heavy when you’re checking on them.
-You can really see the worm castings that are taking over their homes.
-It may be time for you to sift!
+It’s been a year, or maybe even less, since you’ve started your worm farm.
+You notice your population starting to increase, the amount of food they’re eating has started to grow, and the bins are feeling pretty heavy when you’re checking on them.
+You can see the worm castings that are taking over their homes.
+It's time for you to harvest!

-The vermicompost may be pretty wet when you want to sift, so it helps to stop feeding about two weeks to a month before you’re ready.
+The vermicompost may be pretty wet when you want to harvest, so it helps to stop feeding about two weeks to a month before you’re ready.
 Make sure you add in some extra bedding as well to help absorb the excess moisture.
+Technically though, you don't even have to sift your harvested castings.
+It's an extra process that we do here at Sevans Wormery because we love how the end result looks and feels.
+If you want to save yourself some time and energy, you can pull castings out of your worm farms as needed and add it right onto your plants or into your soil.
+You'll more than likely bring some worm friends along with you, though!

 Mining for Your Black Gold

-Now that your farms are ready to sift, you want to make sure you have everything you need.
-There are tons of different ways to sift your compost out, and you may find that our ways don’t necessarily work best for you, and that’s alright!
-You can hand sift, you can use an electric sifter or some people are crafty enough to make a hand-cranking sifter.
-Right now we have to hand sift, so we’ll be talking about the different things you’ll need to accomplish that.
+Now that your farms are ready to harvest, you want to make sure you have everything you need.
+There are tons of different ways to sift your castings out, and you may find that our ways don’t necessarily work best for you, and that’s alright!
+You can hand sift, you can use an electric sifter, some people are even crafty enough to make a hand-cranked sifter.
+We used a hand sifter for five years before finally switching over to our electric Brockwood Worm Shifter in 2025.

-To make a sifter, all you need is some 2x4s, some screws, a fine, mesh screen (like the ones on a screen door) and 1x1 wiring if you want to make both kinds of sifters.
+To make your own sifter, all you need are some 2x4s, some screws, a fine, mesh screen (we used an 1/8-inch screen) and a 1/4-inch screen if you want to make both kinds of sifters.
 The sifters work best if you have longer side boards that act as a handle, and it’s definitely easier to do with a partner.
 We find that sifting over a wheel barrel works best for us, so we made a sifter that fits over that.
 As long as you’re able to separate out your bedding from the vermicompost, it doesn’t really matter how you do it.
 Luckily the worms are very easy going!

 Popular Posts